Major league owners willing to move on wage concessions — but over much shorter season

-Major League Baseball, unable so far to find any points of agreement with the players union about conducting a 2020 season, has reportedly begun considering a worst-case scenario.
+Major League Baseball, unable so far to find any points of agreement with its players about conducting a 2020 season, has reportedly begun considering a worst-case scenario.
 And the good news is that nuclear option isn’t cancellation; it’s actually playing regular-season games.

 Just not many.